-Sophomore Year: plus PE/Health Junior or Senior Year

-1.5 credits/3 UConn credits 1 credit/3 UConn credits
+Sophomore Year: plus PE/Health Junior or Senior Year 1.5 credits/3 UConn credits 1 credit/3 UConn credits

-Prerequisite: A- or better in Environmental Science and department recommendation.
-Sophomores: Recommendations from both the mathematics and science departments and A- or better in all freshman sciences: Integrated Science, Marine Studies I, and Biology.
+Prerequisite: Sophomores: Recommendations from science department and A- or better in Integrated Science and Biology.

 The purpose of this course is to explore human interaction with the environment.
 Content includes, but is not limited to, forms of pollution, conservation, environmental policy, land use, population dynamics, and major forms of energy.
 Laboratory investigations of selected topics in the content also include the scientific method, measurement, lab safety, and dimensional analysis.
 To fulfill the embedded PE, Health, and Arts credits in Environmental Science, all sophomores taking this course will be required to complete an independent portfolio consisting of PE/Arts assignments that will be monitored throughout the school year.
-Students taking this course are expected to take the corresponding national Advanced Placement exam in May.

-Please note that there is a fee set by the College Board and UConn for students taking this course.
+Please note that there is a fee set by UConn for students taking this course.